 At British universities, tuition fees were first introduced in 1998 requiring students to pay up to £1,000 per an academic year.
 Since then, tuition fees have increased significantly and differently from place to place.
 Tuition fees vary between 4 countries that comprise the UK: England, Scotland, Wales and Northern Ireland.

-In England, following a Government decision in October 2017, universities were allowed to charge England students and those coming from the rest of UK with tuition reaching a maximum of £9,250 the highest ever.
+In England, a Government decision in October 2017, gave universities the permission to charge British students with tuition reaching a maximum of £9,250 the highest ever.
 As for the international students, tuitions are variable.

 In Scotland, there is a slight difference between home and foreign students.
-Undergraduate students resident in Scotland and EU citizens are considered home students while others from the rest of the UK and the world as international students.
-Scottish and Europeans carry no tuition in Scotland’s universities but others do.
+Undergraduate students resident in Scotland and EU citizens are entitled to home students.
+Scottish and Europeans carry no tuition in Scotland’s universities.
+Whereas those coming from elsewhere in UK and the rest of the world do so.
 For students coming from Wales, England, Northern Ireland a maximum of £9,250 is set per an academic year, whereas for other foreign students the price is variable.

-The Whales universities charge all students with the same tuition fees amounting to £9,000 per an academic year.
-Welsh students studying in other countries in the UK pay just £3,900 per year and the rest is covered by their home country government.
+The Welsh universities charge all students with the same tuition fees amounting to £9,000 per academic year.
+Welsh students studying in other countries in the UK pay just £3,900 per year and the government of their home country covers the rest.